microsoft/vscode-docs/docs/copilot/best-practices.md

 #### Meaningful function names

 Just as a method called `fetchData()` won't mean much to a coworker (or you after several months), `fetchData()` won't help Copilot either.
-Using meaningful function names will help Copilot provide a body that does what you want.
+Using meaningful function names helps Copilot provide a body that does what you want.

 <!-- Example of a meaningful function/method name. -->